 - Digimap for Schools – various resources.

 - The outdoor pebble hunt (practising four-figure and six-figure grid references and OS map symbols as appropriate).

 Attendees were also encouraged to consider any changes that they might make to current teaching and learning in their school.
 These included:

 PDF downloads are also available to purchase via the GA’s shop, either as ten individual titles or as a full set (https://www.geography.org.uk/ebooks).
 These provide straightforward, accurate and trustworthy background knowledge, explanation, diagrams and glossary on topics in the geography National Curriculum so that teachers can develop their geography teaching with confidence.

 I have, once again, really enjoyed delivering this set of webinars for the GA.
-The feedback from participants has been really positive, which makes the whole experience all the more rewarding.
-Many thanks for being such a willing and enthusiastic audience too!
+The feedback from participants, especially those who have engaged with the series in ‘real time’, has been really positive, which makes the whole experience all the more rewarding.
+Many thanks for all your contributions too!